camunigeography/muscat-conversion/doc/transliteration.md

   * If present in the cache, this is used; if not it is looked up using `enchant`.
   * New words are inserted added to cache, and the database table is replaced with the new cache list.

+Later on in the process, during the `createXmlTable` phase, the XPaths are copied in.
+These are present purely for observation purposes, and not involved in or required by the processing stages above.

 ## Protected strings